kevinwilde/WildeBot/README.md

 * ~~Move host_ttt_game and host_mancala game to TTT and Mancala files?~~
 * Handle each message in own thread?
 How would this affect if user sent a second move while bot was still thinking
 * ~~Figure out how to put bayes in subdirectory/~~
-* Send button, image messages
+* Change Mancala and TTT to quick replies